 2. Think corporate culture

 Employees absorb the corporate culture of their company, and management is a determining factor in this culture.
 How managers act, what they communicate and do not communicate to their employees sets the tone, for better or worse.
+Some corporate cultures, such as the tech industry, have a complex structure that seems to be geared in favor of men, and tech companies need to work actively to go against that development.

 3. Rethink the work-setting

 One of the issues women are facing is that they often take on more of the domestic workload than their partner.
-As a result, they have to scale back their professional aspirations, and say no to opportunities due to limited time.
+As a result, they have to scale back their professional aspirations and say no to opportunities due to limited time.

 To combat this issue, rethink aspects of the work setting.
-Allow for flexibility in the workweek, by using technologies such as Zoom and Slack.
-Allowing an employee to work from home when their child is sick, or when they have an important household delivery, can help their work-life balance.
+Allow for flexibility in the workweek by using technologies such as Zoom and Slack.
+Allowing an employee to work from home when their child is sick or when they have an important household delivery can help their work-life balance.

 4. Create a network of support